blukii/Developers/blukiiHub/README.md

 # QuickStart guide blukii Hub

-This short guide will show you how to get your blukii Hub up and how to get the data from a blukii Sensor Beacon or a blukii Smart Beacon.
+This short guide shows you how to install and use blukii Hub.

-## 1. Connect blukii Hub to power supply
+## Hub ID

-- Connect the blukii Hub with an Ethernet cable to a Router or a Switch with an DHCP Server in the network.
+Each blukii Hub has an identification serial number which has to be known for setup, configuration and data computing.

+The **Hub ID** is printed on the the blukii Hub housing backside.

+The Hub ID format is “hub” + 8-hex numbers (e.g. “hubabcd0123”).

+## Power startup

+The hardware delivery contains the Hub housing and a power supply unit for USB-C. You easily start the hub by connecting the Hubs power supply to a power socket.

-- Connect the blukii Hub with the supplied power supply unit and ensure the power supply.
-As soon as the status LED is constantly green, the hub is up and running.
+As soon as the green LED is constantly green, the hub is up and running.

-## 2. Place blukii Beacon near the blukii Hub
-Place a blukii Beacon near the blukii Hub.
-The blukii Beacon now sends readings to the blukii Hub.

-## 3. Configure Remote Server

-Download [Link](https://www.blukii.com/en/resources/software-apps/) and install the Admin Panel

-Login with your User and ClientID.
-The Client ID is only one time valid.
-You should find the User and ClientID in the package of the product.

-If you are logged in, you can see your own Hubs.
-Open the detail View and add a Configuration.
-Detailed Configuration Parameter are explained here: [blukii Hub Configuration](configuration_en.md)
+## Hardware Setup and Interfaces

+Please find the [Hardware Interface manual](hardware_en.md) that describes the blukii Hubs hardware input and output.

+## Network setup

+blukii Hub communicates via WLAN only.

+For setting up the connection to your local WLAN please follow the [Network Setup manual](networksetup_en.md).

+## Application Configuration

+blukii Hub needs to be configured for the usage in your environment.

+The configuration can be done by accessing the local blukii Hub Configuration Website.

+Detailed Configuration parameters are explained in the [Configuration Website manual](configuration_en.md).

-## 4. Get Data
+## blukii Data

-The blukii Hub will send periodically data to the configured server.
-A detailed explanation and description of all functions can be found here: [API Push Interface](doku_api_en.md)
+blukii Hub is periodically forwarding blukii SmartBeacon Data to your server.

+A detailed description of the JSON format is described in the [API Push Interface manual](api_json_en.md)

+## Wall Assembly

+If you want the blukii Hub mounted to a wall please read the [Wall Assembly manual](wallassembly_en.md).

+This step is optional.